voke1/Automart/README.md

 ## Deployment
 Automart API is deployed to Heroku.
-Use this link https://voke-automart.herokuapp.com/ to view project
+Use this link https://voke-automart.herokuapp.com/api-docs to view project documentation

 ## API Endpoints: Usage